 For months our brother didn’t believe what we were telling him about dad.
 Our brother finally did in July when I called him while dad was transported to JPS first and Wellbridge after three days.

 JPS Tenth Floor is the clearing house of psychiatric treatment in Fort Worth.
 Nearly everyone checks in there only to be moved somewhere else.
+The Tenth Floor keeps patients three days before deciding where to move them.

 Many people have emailed me seeking information regarding missing loved ones that have been following my blogs.
 In order to obtain information, you must have the patient code.